COMSYS/parameter-exchange/README.md

 #### Start via Script

 The first variant to start the server instances is using the script `allStart.sh`.
-This script creates a tmux session *Server* that contains Redis and both key and storage server along the corresponding celery instances.
+This script creates a tmux session *Server* that contains Redis and both key and storage server along with the corresponding celery instances.

 #### Start  Manually